chadramsey/chadramsey.github.io/_posts/2018-12-08-nes-emulation-two.md

 This product also supports the ability to flash cartridges, allowing the ability to load your own ROMs onto a playable cartridge for the die-hard enthusiast who wants to see their creations running on actual NES hardware.
 For those interested in writing games for the NES, the [nesdev Wiki](https://wiki.nesdev.com/w/index.php/NES_reference_guide) is a great starting point, as well as the NES Programming guide [hosted on NintendoAge](http://nintendoage.com/forum/messageview.cfm?catid=22&threadid=7155).

 Next up I plan on diving into the CPU, and how the NES handles working with the compiled source code mentioned above.
-Stick around for Part 2.